How Much Sleep Do Toddlers Need?

 As your child passes her 1st birthday, sleep continues to be the primary brain activity.
 By 2 years of age, the average child has spent 9,500 hours about 13 months of her life asleep versus 8,000 hours awake.
 Between 2 and 5 years of age, the amounts of sleep and awake time become about the same.

-So, how much sleep do toddlers really need?
-From 1-5 years of age, kids sleep 12-14 hours a day, counting naps and nights.
+How much sleep do kids need?
+From 1-5 years of age, kids should sleep 12-14 hours a day, counting naps and nights.
 (You can expect your 2-year-old to nap about 2 hours a day and your 3-year-old to nap 1 hour a day.)

 In a worrying trend, toddler sleep has dropped by 3-40 minutes per night over recent years.
 It appears that morning wake time has stayed the same, but bedtime has shifted later and later.
 Most toddlers wake around 7:30 a.m. and go to bed around 9 p.m. (give or take 30 minutes).